thebinaryfelix/ironhack-rover-challenge/README.md

 - Open the file inside JS > movement > rover.js
 - Open the index.html on the browser

-Inside the JS file you already have some instructions to follow ;)
+Inside the .js file you already have some instructions to follow ;)

 ## Iteration 1 | The Rover Object